pimarc/pms50-gns530/readme.md

 TCAS is also available in a dedicated Traffic page (4th NAV page).

 # Change log
+## V 1.0.37 (not yet released)
+- Display OBS angle in CDI if OBS active
 ## V 1.0.36
 - SU5 compatibility
 - bugfix: bad LOC runway name